MAORI CULTURE/ PERFORMING ARTS

 Our students perform with distinction and often excel at national level.

-Under the guidance of Alan Spence, QSM our musical groups, ensembles and soloists have built a reputation for excellence.
-The Trident High Big Band has competed in the National Youth Jazz Championships for the last 15 years, regularly winning gold awards for their performances and winning the event overall in 2015 and 2016.
+Under the guidance of Alex Kim, QSM our musical groups, ensembles and soloists have built a reputation for excellence.
+The Trident High Big Band has competed in the National Youth Jazz Championships for the last 15 years, regularly winning gold awards for their performances and winning the event overall in regularly.
 Several of the band soloists have also won “most outstanding performer on their respective instruments.